Picture of Dr. Abimbola Oshin

 Treating Recessed Vulva: The Role of Canine Episioplasty

-Canine episioplasty is a surgical procedure used to correct recessed vulva in female dogs.
+Canine episioplasty is a surgical procedure that corrects anatomical abnormalities in female dogs, particularly a recessed vulva.
+This article is intended for dog owners and caregivers seeking to understand the causes, treatment, and recovery process for a recessed vulva in female dogs.
+Addressing this condition promptly can prevent chronic infections and improve your dog’s quality of life.
+Canine episioplasty is a surgical procedure used to correct a recessed vulva in female dogs.
 This condition can lead to chronic infections and discomfort for your pet.
 If your dog is experiencing these symptoms, understanding episioplasty is crucial.
 This article will explain what canine episioplasty is, how it helps, and what to expect from the procedure.

 Key Takeaways